pachyderm/docs/content/latest/getting-started/beginner-tutorial.md

 ---
 # metadata #
 title:  Beginner Tutorial
-description: Learn how to quickly ingest photos, trace their outlines, and output a collage using the transformed data in Pachyderm.
+description: Learn how to quickly ingest photos, trace their outlines, and output a collage using the transformed data in MLDM.
 date:
 # taxonomy #
 tags: ["tutorials"]